-1.10.5 interMedia Support for Java Advanced Imaging (JAI)
+1.9.5 interMedia Support for Java Advanced Imaging (JAI)

-Oracle interMedia Java Classes describes three types of stream objects, which provide interfaces to BLOB and BFILE data, that can be used by Java Advanced imaging (JAI).
+Oracle interMedia Java Classes describes three types of stream objects, which provide interfaces to BLOB and BFILE data, that can be used by Java Advanced Imaging (JAI).
 These classes allow a JAI application to read and write image data stored in a database using interMedia OrdImage objects, or in BLOBs or BFILEs.
-See Oracle interMedia Java Classes Reference for more information.